 Maverik Yep, it’s a gas station.
 Don’t snub me, foodies- there are a few good reasons I recommend this place.
 First, you want to get to Zion EARLY.
-You don’t have time wait for a restaurant to open.
-Save that sit down, dining experience for dinner.
+You don’t have time to wait for a restaurant to open.
+Save that sit-down, dining experience for dinner.
 Second, Maverik is not a typical gas station.
 It is huge and has a great variety of breakfast choices- baked goods, breakfast sandwiches and burritos, fruit cups- there is something for everyone.
 You could even grab supplies for a picnic lunch because they make great sandwiches.
 Third, it’s part of the Utah experience.
 We all love the Mav and you will too.
-Located on 460 N. State street, LaVerkin.
+Located at 460 N. State Street, LaVerkin.
 Open 24 hours a day.

 You will want to pack a picnic lunch unless you plan on eating at Zion Lodge in the park.
 There are Subway restaurants at both entrances of the park.
 Open 8:00 a.m.-9:00 p.m.
 You could pick up a sandwich there or if you are staying in Hurricane or LaVerkin, there are grocery stores and you can grab food there.

 This is where you reward yourself.
 Hikes are done and it’s time to chill and relax.
 Springdale has a variety of restaurants and it’s fun to just drive along the main road and see all the people out and about going to dinner.
 I’m no expert on all the restaurants but I’ve heard great things about Oscar’s Cafe which has burgers, ribs, salads, pulled pork as well as a full breakfast menu.
 You can plan on spending $15 or more for dinner.